Greece › Ferries in Greece

 The answer depends entirely on what type of ferry and what type of ticket you buy.

-- Economy / Deck Ticket: NO. These tickets grant you access to the ship, but not a specific seat.
+- Conventional Ferries (Economy / Deck Ticket): NO. On ferries like Blue Star, an Economy ticket grants you access to the ship but not a specific seat.
 You can sit on the outdoor plastic chairs, the indoor cafe tables, or the sofas in the hallways.
 It is “first come, first served.”
 In August, this can mean hunting for a spot or sitting on the floor.

-- Air Seat (Airplane Type) Ticket: YES.
-This is a reserved, numbered seat in a specific lounge.
-It is yours for the whole trip.
+- Conventional Ferries (Air Seat / Airplane Type): YES.
+This is a reserved, numbered seat in a specific, quiet lounge.
+It is yours for the whole trip, so you don’t have to worry about losing your spot if you get up to buy coffee.

-- Business / Cabin: YES.
-These are always reserved with a specific seat number.
+- Conventional Ferries (Business / Cabin): YES.
+These are premium tickets and always come with a specific reserved seat number or a private cabin assignment.

 Reserved seating (airplane-style seating) on a SeaJets ferry.